niklasHagner/mma-rankings/README.md

 1. Scrape historical rankings from ufc.com via internetArchive, and scrape fighter profiles from sherdog.com
 2. ufc.com became unreliable after a rebuild in 2020.
 Switched to scraping mma-stats.com
 3. Change Scraper from cheerio to JsDOM
-4. Sherdog.com started hiding content, switch to Wikipedia for fighter profiles
+4. Sherdog.com started hiding content, switch to Wikipedia via `wikijs` for fighter profiles
+5. Replace `wikijs` with scraper due to API limits